CrunchyData/postgres-operator/docs/content/tutorial/disaster-recovery.md

 Notice how we put in the options to specify where to make the PITR.

-Using the above manfiest, PGO will go ahead and create a new Postgres cluster that recovers its data up until `2021-06-09 14:15:11 EDT`.
+Using the above manifest, PGO will go ahead and create a new Postgres cluster that recovers its data up until `2021-06-09 14:15:11 EDT`.
 At that point, the cluster is promoted and you can start accessing your database from that specific point in time!

 ## Perform an In-Place Point-in-time-Recovery (PITR)